Test Limits #

 output_voltage:

-characteristic: output_voltage # nominal from product spec — shared
+characteristic: output_voltage # nominal from part spec — shared

 bands: